Save energy in greenhouses by using DryGair dehumidifiers

 A different DryGair unit for every kind of greenhouse

-Whether your grow tomatoes or roses, and whether your greenhouse measures 7 or 20 hectares: there is a suitable DryGair unit for every greenhouse and every crop.
-Based on plant evaporation, heating and cooling, a specialist can assess how many units are required to reach the desired climate.
+Whether you grow tomatoes or roses, and whether your greenhouse measures 7 or 20 hectares: there is a suitable DryGair unit for every greenhouse and every crop.
+Based on plant evaporation, heating, and cooling, a specialist can assess how many units are required to reach the desired climate.
 Subsequently, the payback time can be calculated.
-Our specialist Eef Zwinkels will happy to serve you with regard to this.
+Our specialist Eef Zwinkels will be happy to help you.

 Jac Oudijk, Gerbera grower